littlef00t/BoneAppetit/README.md

 ### Phase 4: Comments (1 day)

 I will be adding a new Comment Store and views for Comment `IndexItem` and `Form`.
 At the end of Phase 4,Comments can be created, read, and destroyed in the browser.
+I will also implement JSON API for dishes.

 [Details][phase-four]